openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/opticRecessOfThirdVentricle
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Optic recess of third ventricle' is an anatomical entity.
-It is part of the third ventricle.
+   :definition: Is an anatomical entity.
+Is part of the third ventricle. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002287) ('is_a' and 'relationship')]
-   :description: Recess in third ventricle lying in front of the optic chiasm at the base of the lamina terminalis
+   :description: Recess in third ventricle lying in front of the optic chiasm at the base of the lamina terminalis. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002287)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0108073
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002287#optic-recess-of-third-ventricle-1
    :name: optic recess of third ventricle